selimslab/selimslab.github.io/_posts/2022-4-12-a-good-life.md

 ---

 Happiness from an experience lasts longer.

 Material things have the worst kind of hedonic adaptation.

-Material gains come through great toil, and kept by great anxiety.
+They come through great toil, and kept by great anxiety.

+---

 Was Du erlebst, kann keine Macht der Welt Dir rauben.